Pronunciation of English ⟨th⟩: Phonology and distribution

-The vast majority of words in English with th have /θ/, and almost all newly created words do.
-However, the constant recurrence of the function words, particularly the, means that /ð/ is nevertheless more frequent in actual use.
+The vast majority of words in English spelled with th have /θ/, and almost all newly created words do.
+However, the high frequency of the function words, particularly the, means that /ð/ is more frequent in actual use.

-The distribution pattern may be summed up in the following rule of thumb, which is valid in most cases: in an initial position, /θ/ is used except in certain function words; in a medial position, /ð/ is used except for certain foreign loan words; and in final position, /θ/ is used except in certain verbs.
+As a general rule, in initial position, /θ/ is used except in certain function words; in medial position, /ð/ is used except for certain foreign loan words; and in final position, /θ/ is used except in certain verbs.
 A more detailed explanation follows.